Nintendo has always had an unconventional approach to online play and interactions. Actually, “unconventional” is kind – usually it’s kind of a mess.

 Nintendo giveth and Nintendo taketh away.
 When the Switch launched without a Virtual Console – that is, a store full of classic games across various retro systems – we were perplexed, but we figured it was being saved for the full service launch.

-5) Cloud saves have arrived
+5) Cloud saves are here

 7) Here’s what you’ll pay